mdavindarinaldy/fgo24-tickitz/README.md

 4. Project will running on http://localhost:5173

 ## Dependencies
 This project using node.js to run, make sure to install node on your machine.
 Other than that, this project also using Vite, React, React Hook, React Router DOM, React Hook Form, and ESLint.
-API: The Movie Database (TMDB) API

 ## Basic Information
 This project is part of training in Kodacademy Bootcamp Batch 24 made by Muhammad Davinda Rinaldy